-Hot Tips: A popular scam in tourist areas involves someone spilling something sticky on you and then offering to help clean it up, while an accomplice relieves you of your wallet in the process.
+Caution: A popular scam in tourist areas involves someone spilling something sticky on you and then offering to help clean it up, while an accomplice relieves you of your wallet in the process.
 Be vigilant.

 Accommodations in Buenos Aires range from palatial opulence to budget hostels and hotels to fit anyone's wallet.
 There are several preferred neighborhoods to choose from.
 Elegant Ricoleta, home to the famous cemetery, has many 4 and 5 star hotel chains.
 Palermo is a fashionable neighborhood with parks and trendy eateries and is the location of many boutique hotels like the Palermitano.
 Another area lots of travelers stay in is Puerto Madero, the old port, where there is excellent security, tons of restaurants and where many big hotels like the Hilton have set up shop.
 The bohemian San Telmo area is the best budget option.

 Hot Tips: Book well in advance during the annual Tango Festival or other big B.A. events and Argentinian summer holidays.